Amerindian Genetics

 GEDmatch's free MDLP K23b calculator's Amerindian estimates are based on 100 Ticuna samples, while its Arctic element is based on 94 Eskimo samples.
 This calculator also gives out noise readings.

 Individual members of the Navajo, Yaqui, and Shoshone tribes from the United States, the Nahua and Tacuate tribes from Mexico, and Mayan peoples from Guatemala with fully Amerindian genomes are among those who have submitted their DNA to 23andMe for autosomal testing.
-Individual members of the Navajo, Apache, Lakota, and Seminole tribes from the United States and Huichol tribe from Mexico tested at AncestryDNA.
-At least one Tacuate tested at Family Tree DNA.
+Individual members of the Navajo, Apache, Lakota, and Seminole tribes from the United States, White Bear First Nations, Kahkewistahaw, and Assiniboine tribes from Canada, the Tlingit tribe from the U.S. or Canada, and Huichol and Triqui tribes from Mexico tested at AncestryDNA.
+At least one Tacuate tested at Family Tree DNA, as did one Plains Cree from Canada.
 Individuals scoring over 75% in Amerindian elements genetically but noticeably less than fully Amerindian have also tested with these companies, including a Sioux from the United States with Family Tree DNA, an Ojibwe from Canada with 23andMe, a Squamish from Canada with AncestryDNA, and a Shuswap from Canada with AncestryDNA.

 The ALlele FREquency Database compiled by Kenneth K. Kidd of Yale University includes data on particular autosomal alleles found in the Cheyenne, Muscogee (Creek), Pima, Maya peoples of North America and the Guihiba, Karitiana, Quechua, Surui, and Ticuna peoples of South America.
 For instance, the 1540C allele (of East Asian origin) in the EDAR gene is reported by the database to be found among 95.5% of Cheyenne, 59% of Muscogee, 99% of Pima from Arizona, 97.7% of Pima from Mexico (129 out of 132 individuals in two studies), 86.6% of Maya people from Mexico's Yucatán Peninsula (123 out of 142 individuals in two studies), 77.3% of Guihiba from Colombia, 90.5% of Quechua, 94.5% of Ticuna, 77.5% of Surui (79 out of 102 individuals in two studies), and 99.3% of Karitiana (137 out of 138 individuals in two studies).